For any questions related to your 529 account, please contact your 529 Program.

 We know it can be a maze of confusion, and that’s why Hadley exists: we stamp out the stress and make it easy to find your most top-rated plan that maximizes your tax benefits and that aligns with your personal savings style.

 Hadley uses the 529 Plan ratings issued by Morningstar, an independent investment research firm.
-Morningstar rates 529 Plans, from best to worst, as Gold, Silver, Bronze, Neutral, and Negative.
-The ratings are based on the 529 Plan’s fees, plan options, customer service, and program and state board oversight.
+Morningstar rates 529 Plans, identifying the country’s “best-in-class” plans based on the 529 Plan’s fees, plan options, customer service, and program and state board oversight.

 Hadley routes users, for free, to top-rated 529 Plans that maximize users’ federal and, if applicable, state tax benefits.
 Not all Americans receive state tax benefits for contributing to 529 Plans.